acattoXD/Discord-Webhook-Spammer-Python/README.md

 # Discord-Webhook-Spammer-Python
-Just a simple Webhook Spammer &amp; Deleter.
+Just a simple Discord Webhook Spammer made in **Python**.

---Requirements
+# Requirements
+- Python >= 3.10
+- requests
+- If you want SOCKS4/5 Proxies, u need "socksio" and requests[socks]